ncatlab/nlab-content/pages/5/0/9/8/18905/content.md

   }
 $$

-Notice that the evident [[symmetry breaking|breaking]] of [[Lorentz group|Lorentz symmetry]] on the right side of this correspondence is perfectly consistent with what happens on the left hand: A thermal vaccum state in Minkowski spacetime also singles out a preferred Lorentz frame.
+Notice that the evident [[symmetry breaking|breaking]] of [[Lorentz group|Lorentz symmetry]] on the right side of this correspondence is perfectly consistent with what happens on the left hand: A thermal vacuum state in Minkowski spacetime also singles out a preferred Lorentz frame.

 <center>
 <img src="https://ncatlab.org/nlab/files/EuclideanTime.jpg" width="580">